 Aside from sleeping, work devours more hours of our lives than almost anything else.
 For most people, this is a non-negotiable arrangement.
 (If you’re an heir or heiress to a large fortune, you may stop reading now.)
 However, whether this massive chunk of your life is a constant source of stress or a source of joy, meaning, and purpose depends largely on you—namely, how you choose to manage your time.

 Careful time management makes the difference between spending our working lives absorbed in deep, meaningful tasks or constantly scrambling in a hum of frenetic energy.
 As Annie Dillard puts it, a schedule is “a net for catching days.
 [It] is a peace and a haven set into the wreck of time; it is a lifeboat.”

 Time management is known as a meta-skill or a “higher-order skill that magnifies and activates other skills.”
 Therefore it’s one of the most important things you can master to boost your proficiency, no matter what discipline you’re in.

 Here are four major reasons why time management is important in the workplace.

-1. Unlock praise, promotions, and pride in a job well done
+1. Unlock praise, promotion, and pride

 You may have heard the claim, popularized by Malcolm Glldwell’s Outliers, that it takes 10,000 hours to master a skill.
 While this is an oversimplification—research has shown that the quality of the practice matters just as much as the quantity—it does contain an important kernel of truth.
 That is: Putting in the time is a prerequisite to getting good at anything.